-The secret to self-publishing success comes from forever trying, and finding ways to succeed
+The secret to self-publishing success comes from forever trying and finding new ways to succeed.

-It is a fact of life that those who succeed always seem to find a way, and those who don’t succeed are usually those who give up after hitting the first few obstacles.
+It is a fact of life that those who succeed always seem to find a way.
+And those who don’t are usually those who give up after hitting the first few obstacles.

 It is not about luck; it is about determination and hard work.
-When the going gets tough, there are no overnight success stories and all the other clichés are probably very true too.
+When the going gets tough, there are no overnight success stories, and all the other clichés are probably very true.